buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 **Creature Type**: Plants and Oozes

-**Abilities**: The character chooses whether physical Abilities, Defense, Saving Throws are their own or the animal's.
+**Abilities**: The character chooses whether physical Abilities, Defense, Saving Throws are their own or the animal' \*\*s.

 **Spells**: You cannot cast spells in the new form

 **Equipment**: Magical equipment has no effect.
-Armor and Shields apply their magical bonus to the creature's Defense.
+Armor and Shields apply their magical bonus to the creature' \*\*s Defense.
 Magical abilities of items cannot be activated.

 The **third time** you take this Feat, you can also transform into a creature with these characteristics: